Lemony Snicket: Characterization

-Lemony Snicket has charged himself with the task of researching and writing the story of the Baudelaire orphans for "many personal and legal reasons".
+Lemony Snicket has charged himself with the task of researching and documenting the story of the Baudelaire orphans for "many personal and legal reasons".
 He traces their movements and collects evidence relating to their adventures.
-Though he is never specified to have met the children in the book series, in the Netflix adaptation of The Penultimate Peril he is confirmed as the taxi driver trying to take the children away from the hotel.
+Though he is never specified to have met the children in the book series, in the Netflix adaptation of The Penultimate Peril he is confirmed as the taxi driver trying to take the children away from the hotel after Dewey Denouncement's death (this was only implied in the original book).

 As the series progresses, it becomes increasingly clear that Snicket had known the Baudelaire orphans' parents well through their connections to V.F.D.
 However, as mentioned in The Hostile Hospital and The End, despite all of Lemony's research and hard work, he still does not know the current location, position or status of the Baudelaire children.
 Additionally, it is unclear if he ever met them in the books.

 Snicket is frequently disparaging of himself; he has described himself as a coward, and at various points in his novels comments that he would not have been as brave as the Baudelaire children had he been in their situation.
-He also confesses that he has done things that were not noble, most notably the original theft of the sugar bowl from Esmé Squalor.
+He also confesses that he has done things that were not noble, such as the original theft of the sugar bowl from Esmé Squalor.
 He implied he had a part in the murder of Count Olaf's parents, and that Beatrice was involved as well.

 In the narration of the books, Snicket describes doing many unusual things in his free time, including hiding all traces of his actions, locating new hiding places, considering suspicious dishes, and researching the perilous lives of the Baudelaire children.
 He claims to often write himself citations for bravery in an attempt to cheer himself up, but these attempts are always in vain.